domi04/Ethereum-Fraud-Detection/README.md

 The goal is a **binary classifier** at the **wallet (address) level**: predict whether an Ethereum address is associated with fraudulent behavior using aggregated transaction statistics.
 The supervised label is **`FLAG`** (0 = legitimate, 1 = fraud).

-Stakeholder-facing motivation (exchanges, compliance, end users) is documented in the notebook header and overview sections.

 ---

 ## Dataset summary